workflowhub-eu/about/developer/bioschemas.md

 ## Using Bioschemas in RO-Crate

-WorkflowHub also reads and generates [RO-Crate](https://www.researchobject.org/ro-crate/) packages, which contains metadata described using Bioschemas, along with general [schema.org](https://schema.org).
+WorkflowHub also reads and generates [RO-Crate](https://www.researchobject.org/ro-crate/) packages, which contain metadata described using Bioschemas, along with general [schema.org](https://schema.org).

 In particular it makes use of the ComputationWorkflow type described above, as part of